RahimMirani/Agents/README.md

 A scheduling AI Agent with access to Google Calendar API which can check availability, list events, and schedule events on you google calendar.
 Made using raw Python code without any framework.
 LLM used = 'gemini-2.0-flash

+## SchedulingAgentLangChain
+A scheduling AI Agent with access to Google Calendar API which can check availability, list events, and schedule events on you google calendar.
+Made using Langchain Framework
+LLM used = 'gemini-2.0-flash
+Built to test the effectiveness and difference between agents built raw vs langchain